 The Best Filtered Water Bottles for Travel

-Filtered water bottles are becoming a must-have piece of travel gear.
-Giving you access to safe drinking water from almost any source, these bottles lessen your dependence on single-use plastics which protects the planet and your wallet!
+Filtered water bottles are a must-have for the budget-savvy, eco-conscious traveller.
+They provide access to safe drinking water from almost any source and lessen your dependence on single-use plastics!

-The money I’ve saved by using a filtered water bottle for travel has allowed me to backpack for longer, go on amazing tours and even opt for nicer accommodation.
-While the initial outlay for one of these bottles feels like a lot, the money you save on the road more than makes up for it!
+The money I’ve saved by using a filtered water bottle for travel has allowed me to backpack for longer, go on amazing tours and opt for nicer accommodation.
+While the initial outlay is a lot, the long-term savings more than make up for it!

-So, whether you’re sourcing drinking water from a stream or a hostel tap, we’ve listed the best filtered water bottles for you.
+So, whether you’re sourcing drinking water from a stream or a hostel tap, you’ll find something suitable in this list of the best-filtered water bottles for travel!

 The links to online stores (like Amazon) on this page are affiliate links.
 As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.
 We always write our reviews before checking whether affiliate links are available.